flosskosova/foss4g-2023/content/call-for-papers/workshop.md

         </div>
 {{< /rawhtml >}}

+Workshops are hands-on sessions in which attendants have the chance to learn a specific FOSS4G software package through problem solving.

 Workshops should showcase current and emerging FOSS4G technologies, foster skills development and provide a direct interaction between our highly proficient OSGeo community and the public who wants to acquire new competences.
-Workshops are hands-on sessions in which attendants have the chance to learn a specific FOSS4G software package through problem solving.

 Each workshop will take 4 hours.

+## Submitting a Workshop

 When submitting a workshop, use the abstract to make the scope and the contents clear.
-If possible, include the list of topics you want to cover and links to data and tutorials that will be used.
+It is in both you and your attendees interest to make sure your goals are well defined.
+If possible, include the list of topics you want to cover and links to data and tutorials that will be used so attendees can familiarize with the topic.

-You will be asked to indicate the level: from 1 – beginner to 4 – highly advanced and the minimal knowledge that the atendees should have.
+You will be asked to indicate the level (from beginner to highly advanced), and the required knowledge that the atendees should have.

-## Selection process

-The timeline for workshops is as follows:
+### Timeline

 | Close call for workshops | Accepted workshops announced | Full FOSS4G 2021 program |
 |---------------|-------------|-------------|